 Balancing blood sugar levels is crucial in reversing insulin resistance.
 When you have insulin resistance, you often carry weight around your central abdomen, have intense sugar and carb cravings, can have skin disorders, and have difficulty losing weight.
-Balancing your blood sugars is especially important for PCOS (polycystic ovarian syndrome).
+Balancing your blood sugars is especially important for (polycystic ovarian syndrome).
 Reduce your intake of sugar and simple carbohydrates to ease these symptoms.

 STEP 3: Support Gut Function

 Hormones are detoxified first in the liver, and then the colon.
 If your digestive system is out of whack, this can enhance your dominance of estrogen, causing mood swings and difficult periods.
-Support your gut health by including a high-quality probiotic into your diet, eating fermented foods, and minimizing your sugar, dairy and gluten intake.
-Another tip is to add a digestive enzyme supplement before each meal to help your body better absorb nutrients.
+Support your gut health by including a high-quality into your diet, eating fermented foods, and minimizing your sugar, dairy and gluten intake.
+Another tip is to add a supplement before each meal to help your body better absorb nutrients.